pingcap/tispark/README.md

 TiSpark is a thin layer built for running Apache Spark on top of TiDB/TiKV/TiFlash to answer complex OLAP queries.
 It enjoys the merits of both the Spark platform and the distributed clusters of TiKV/TiFlash while seamlessly integrated to TiDB.

-The figure below show the architecture of TiSpark.
+The figure below show the architecture of TiSpark

 ![architecture](./docs/architecture.png)